 Sara Roth

-Sara is an industrial PhD student at Sweden Water Research, NSVA and Lund University.
-Her research is in the field of climate adaptation of the pipe network.
+Sara is an industrial PhD candidate at Sweden Water Research and NSVA through Lund University.
+Her research focuses on climate adaptation of urban stormwater systems in coastal cities, with particular emphasis on the interaction between sewer networks and rising sea levels.

 Sara Roth, Louise Söderberg, Henrik Aspegren, Salar Haghighatafshar (2024) The compound impact of rainfall, river flow and sea level on a watercourse through a coastal city: Methodology in making City and Environment Interactions, DOI: https://doi.org/10.1016/j.cacint.2024.100153